DylanAkp/AirtagsAnywhere/README.md

 With this project, you can see the airtags location on a simple web-app from any device.
 The idea of this project is to learn how Airtags location are stored and how to use them, it has been made for educational purposes.

-## 🚩 Disclaimer

-This is my first web project, it is certainly not optimized and certainly not very well done, although it works.
-Feel free to suggest improvements and report bugs.

 ## 🚀 Quick start

 ### You'll need